Seichi junrei: Merits

 When a famous work is set in a place or the author's hometown, it becomes a valuable tourist resource, as many people visit to experience the thoughts and feelings of the characters.

+Stratford-upon-Avon, William Shakespeare's hometown, was a commercial town, but after David Garrick held a commemorative festival in 1769, it became a tourist town attracting 2.5 million visitors annually.
+In recent years, Stratford-upon-Avon has become a theater town, with the Royal Shakespeare Theatre being built in the city.

+When the Sherlock Holmes series was translated around the world, 221B Baker Street and Reichenbach Falls became tourist attractions, and souvenir shops gathered around the area.

 In Japan, since the postwar period, local governments, tourism associations, chambers of commerce, and film commissions have actively cooperated in the production of films as part of their efforts towards community building and revitalization, and there are increasing frequencies of cases where they market and promote the fact that a certain film was shot in their region.
-Local restaurants, stations, shrines, and stores might display posters featuring the media, or maps of filming locations and other related points of interest, and notebooks are often set up to allow visitors to leave mementos, comments, or fan illustrations.
+Local restaurants and stores might display posters featuring the media, or maps of filming locations and other related points of interest, and notebooks are often set up to allow visitors to leave mementos, comments, or fan illustrations.
 According to a 2016 report by Juroku Research Institute, tourists visiting Gifu to engage in anime tourism for A Silent Voice, Your Name, and Rudolf the Black Cat were estimated at a combined 1.3 million people, and were estimated to have contributed 25.3 billion yen to Gifu's economy.
-Some of the Yamanashi campsites and landmarks featured in Yuru Camp reported an increase in visitors.
+Some of the Yamanashi campsites featured in Yuru Camp reported a triple increase in visitors.